Chinese Crested Dog: Health

-The Powderpuff is not affected by many of the congenital diseases found in other toy breeds.
-They are, however, prone to some of these conditions listed.
-Eye problems such as lens luxation, glaucoma, and PRA (Progressive Retinal Atrophy), luxating patellas, and Legg-Perthes disease.
-The Powderpuff should have full dentition, not missing or crooked teeth, as is accepted in their sibling the Hairless variety.

-Chinese Crested Dogs have what is called a "primitive mouth".
-This means that most of their teeth are pointy, like their canines.
+A 2024 UK study found a life expectancy of 13.4 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

 Hairless varieties of the Cresteds can be prone to poor dentition.
 Poor dentition may include missing or crowded teeth and teeth prone to decay when not properly cared for.
 Most dogs of the Powderpuff variety have few, if any, dental defects.

-Eyes are a concern within the breed, with many suffering from a painful and blinding inherited eye disease called Primary Lens Luxation (PLL).
+Eye problems are a concern within the breed, which has a higher incidence of primary lens luxation (PLL) than most other breeds.
 The Chinese Crested Dog can also have at least two forms of progressive retinal atrophy (PRA) which can eventually lead to blindness as well.
-For PLL and also one of the forms of PRA, there exists a genetic test, to determine if a dog is a "carrier, clear, or affected." prcd-PRA.
-Since the test for prcd-PRA can only reveal the existence of affected or carrier status of this one form of PRA, breeders and owners of the breed should still have regular eye exams by veterinary ophthalmologists.
-The breed also suffers from another eye disease called Keratoconjunctivitis sicca or dry eye syndrome (DES).
+For PLL and one of the forms of PRA, a genetic test can be performed to determine if a dog is a 'carrier', 'clear', or 'affected'.
+Since the test can only reveal the existence of affected or carrier status of one form of PRA, breeders and owners of the breed should still have regular eye exams by veterinary ophthalmologists.
+The breed also suffers from another eye disease called keratoconjunctivitis sicca or dry eye syndrome (DES).

 Along with Kerry Blue Terriers, Chinese Crested Dogs can develop canine multiple system degeneration (CMSD) also called progressive neuronal abiotrophy (PNA) in Kerry Blue Terriers.
 This is a progressive movement disorder that begins with cerebellar ataxia between 10 and 14 weeks of age.
 After 6 months of age, affected dogs develop difficulty initiating movements and fall frequently.
 The gene responsible has been mapped to canine chromosome 1.

 As with all other toy breeds, the Chinese Crested Dog can be prone to patellar luxation.
 This inheritable condition is caused by shallow knee joints (stifles) and results in kneecaps that pop out of place.
-Its onset is often at a young age, and can cause temporary to permanent lameness based on the severity.
+Onset is often at a young age, and can cause temporary to permanent lameness based on the severity.
 Breeders should have their stock certified free of patellar luxation.
 Many countries' kennel clubs maintain a centralised registry for health results.

-Allergy and autoimmune diseases have been observed in the breed.
-Some food allergies can also cause skin breakouts, like excess blackheads, pimples and dryness.
-It has been observed that this breed has an allergy to chicken and many owners opt for a chicken free diet or a homemade one.
-The severity of these ailments, which can lead to the premature death of the dog, means this is something breeders need to take seriously in order to avoid it becoming a problem for the breed.

-Healthy dogs have the following statistics: